Diastology & Volume Assessment

 JVP elevation is probably a better marker of elevated RAP than the IVC, but neither of these is a direct estimate of LAP.
 Elevated JVP or dilated IVC should improve somewhat with HFPEF treatment.

-Doppler evaluation showed an e’/a’ = 0.6, E/A of 1.5,, and an LAP index = 2.5.
-These show a decrease in LAP, but not a return to normal.
+Doppler evaluation showed unchanged e' = 6, an e’/a’ = 0.6, E/A of 1.5,, and an LAP index = 2.5.
+This shows a decrease in LAP, but not a return to normal.
 All the evidence supported the conclusion that the patient was symptomatically and hemodynamically improved.
 The treatment was left unchanged and the patient was re-evaluated 5 days later.

 Follow up #2: Five days later she had no shortness of breath and was feeling pretty well.
 Her pulmonary POCUS showed full resolution of the interstitial pattern.
 Her JVP was less than 10 mmHg.
 Her CFTc was 305ms supine and 320ms with a 45 degree leg raise (a 5% change).
 Her IVC measured a little smaller than before and seemed to be collapsing well with inspiration.